Welcome | Sign In

 Is Wal-Mart's Support for Suse Linux a Tipping Point?

-Microsoft (Nasdaq: MSFT) and Novell (Nasdaq: NOVL) are proudly announcing the biggest proof-point to date that their groundbreaking alliance to work together for the benefit of their customers has real traction: Wal-Mart (NYSE: WMT), the world's largest retailer, is gearing up to take advantage of Microsoft and Novell's collaboration and interoperability efforts between Microsoft Windows and Linux.
+Microsoft and Novell are proudly announcing the biggest proof-point to date that their groundbreaking alliance to work together for the benefit of their customers has real traction: Wal-Mart, the world’s largest retailer, is gearing up to take advantage of Microsoft and Novell’s collaboration and interoperability efforts between Microsoft Windows and Linux.

 Under the terms of the agreement, Microsoft will deliver Suse Linux Enterprise Server subscription certificates to Wal-Mart for use in its IT infrastructure.
-The entire deal Increase Customer Sales with Email Marketing -- Free Trial from VerticalResponse only recently became possible due to Microsoft and Novell's November 2, 2006, agreement to collaborate on Windows and Linux interoperability.
+The entire deal only recently became possible due to Microsoft and Novell’s November 2, 2006, agreement to collaborate on Windows and Linux interoperability.

 Complicating Factors

-Wal-Mart currently uses Microsoft products, as well as Linux solutions from Novell's market-leading rival, Red Hat (NYSE: RHT).
+Wal-Mart currently uses Microsoft products, as well as Linux solutions from Novell’s market-leading rival, Red Hat.

 The collaboration with Microsoft and Novell will allow Wal-Mart to manage Windows and Linux by extending its existing Microsoft management tool set and authentication platform: Systems Management Server, Active Directory, and Microsoft Operations Manager.